ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.8 =
+New option to create your own atlas database and be rid of GeoNames.

 = 1.7.1 =
 Fixed - The Fagan/Bradley sidereal method was not working when selling a report.